Did you get a shaving set as a gift but you’re not sure how to use it? You’ve come to the right place–Sharpologist is all about getting a great shave!

 The shave brush in the shaving set is probably where most gift recipients get that “deer in the headlights” look.
 That’s totally understandable.

-There are several different types of hair material in brushes, each with their own subtle differences, but using one is pretty much the same.
+There are several different types of hair material in brushes, each with their own differences, but the basics are pretty much the same.
+Check out this video for more details.

 (NOTE: The first few times you use an animal hair shave brush you may get a weird wet animal smell (often referred to as “The Funk” by shaving aficionados).
 This is normal and should go away after a week or so of use.
 If you want to knock it down more quickly try wetting the brush and using some pet shampoo on it.
-Rinse thoroughly and dry completely before using it with shave lather.)
+Rinse thoroughly and dry completely before using it with shave lather.
+Synthetic fiber brushes won’t have this problem.)

 Making shaving lather the “classic” way starts with soaking both the brush in water.
 Fill a sink with warm-to-hot water and place the shaving brush in the sink and let it soak there for a minute.